Choosing an Independent School

-Furthermore, independent schools are free to develop their own policies, which means they have the flexibility to not only adapt to changing circumstances, but also to respond to new initiatives.
+Furthermore, independent schools are free to develop their own policies, which means they have the flexibility to not only adapt to changing circumstances but also to respond to new initiatives.

-As such, the resources at their disposal can be utilised or bolstered in order to meet particular needs, while facilities can be upgraded when required to stay fully up to date with modern standards, without relying on budget allocations.
+As such, the resources at their disposal can be utilised or bolstered in order to meet particular needs, while facilities can be upgraded when required to stay fully up to date with modern standards without relying on budget allocations.

 Some of the other key advantages of independent education include:

-Attention can be paid to children’s individual needs
+- The attention that can be paid to children’s individual needs

-Academic results and teaching standards are consistently high
+- The fact that academic results and teaching standards are consistently high

-A high degree of specialisation
+- A high degree of specialisation

-Flexibility within the curriculum
+- Flexibility within the curriculum

 - A wide range of extracurricular activities in a number of sports and pastimes

-A particular cultural or religious ethos, in some cases
+- A particular cultural or religious ethos (in some cases)

-Retention of traditional values with contemporary approaches
+- Retention of traditional values with contemporary approaches

-Excellent facilities at all levels of the tier
+- Excellent facilities at all levels of the tier

 - Smaller classes, enabling more tailored and targeted teaching